 As fate would be, it was pissing it down, so I grabbed a bowl of Bakso noodles for 50 cents from a nearby stall and took a seat in the rain beside him, much to the entertainment of the never-ending school girls who kept coming to the window across the street to laugh and giggle at me.
 This was to become the running theme of my time in Dieng.

 It’s that laughter that has me hooked on this country.
 A friend once told me she loved Indonesians because they are so quick to find humour, and damn, we need more laughter in the world.

 Once settled in and having been welcomed with a guest book to sign, the first person in nine months it appeared, I used my exemplary hand gestures to arrange for the owner’s son/friend/neighbour to give me a tour on his bike the next day for 120,000 IDR.

 Whoever the guy was, he rocked up on time and was awesome.
 He snuck me into parks before they were open, shared lunch with me, and then drove me around all of his friends’ homes on the way back so they could take a selfie with me.
 Wonosobo, the bigger town a 20-minute ride from Dieng, was like that.
 There were no tourists here, shopkeepers didn’t know how to over-charge, and everything was communicated with smiles – my favourite way to travel.

 The best thing is, you don’t need to do a Dieng Plateau tour, it is simple enough to explore by renting bike or just hiring a driver for the day.

-The national park which holds the ‘colour changing’ lake, as well as various temples, has an entry attached of 100,000 IDR.
-Try to head there before it opens and ask your helpful guide to have you ‘sneaked’ in for 50,000 IDR, Worked for me and I got to enjoy the whole park undisturbed.
+Explore near empty parks.
+The national park, which holds the ‘colour changing’ lake, as well as various temples, has an entry attached of 100,000 IDR.
+Try to head there before it opens and ask your helpful guide to have you ‘sneaked’ in for 50,000 IDR.
+It worked for me, and I got to enjoy the whole park undisturbed.